2006 Formula One World Championship: Report

 At the British Grand Prix, Alonso became the first Spanish driver and the youngest driver (24 years and 317 days) to win a race from pole and get fastest lap, leading every lap of the race except one.
 Schumacher won the United States Grand Prix, his fourth consecutive victory at Indianapolis and fifth career victory there, and the French Grand Prix.
+Indianapolis also marked the final F1 race for 7 time race winner Juan Pablo Montoya as he moved to the NASCAR Cup Series for 2007 after he decided that he'd, had enough with F1 resulting in his contract with McLaren being terminated early.
+He was replaced by Pedro De La Rosa for the rest of the season.

 The FIA decided that the 'Mass Damper' system used by Renault up to this point of the season did not meet the technical regulations, and it was banned – a polemical decision, since the FIA itself was consulted about the system during its development, and authorised its use.
 The effect of the ban was clear at the next race where the Renaults struggled to even get points.
 Schumacher also won the German Grand Prix at Hockenheim, with Alonso finishing 5th.
+Hockenheim also marked the last race for 1997 world champion Jacques Villeneuve as he left BMW Sauber due to a heavy crash during the race and falling out with the team over a shootout with new talent Robert Kubica for the second BMW seat in 2007.

 Jenson Button achieved his first Formula One career victory in the Hungarian Grand Prix.
 Alonso had a mechanical failure whilst leading in the latter stages of the race whilst Michael Schumacher retired after a collision with Nick Heidfeld.
 However Schumacher was promoted to eighth place in the standings (having been classified ninth following a retirement three laps from the end) because Robert Kubica's debut ended in disqualification.
 The Polish driver had finished seventh in the BMW.

 Felipe Massa won the next Grand Prix in Turkey, so for the second race in a row, Formula One had a maiden victor.
 Fernando Alonso extended his lead over Michael Schumacher by two points after he managed to finish a tenth of a second ahead of the German in second place.